NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/prodInstall.md

 There are two installation modes:

-- [Password Auth Mode Install](/dashboard/install-guide/prodInstall.html#password-auth-mode-install): Accounts created and managed by SkillTree and/or delegated to OAuth2 authentication provider (ex.
+- [Password Auth Mode](/dashboard/install-guide/prodInstall.html#password-auth-mode-install): Accounts created and managed by SkillTree and/or delegated to OAuth2 authentication provider (ex.
 GitHub, Google, etc..)
-- [PKI Auth Mode Install](/dashboard/install-guide/prodInstall.html#pki-auth-mode-install): User's browser must be setup with a personal PKI certificate and that certificate must be issued by a Certificate Authority trusted in the dashboard application's truststore.
+- [PKI Auth Mode](/dashboard/install-guide/prodInstall.html#pki-auth-mode-install): User's browser must be setup with a personal PKI certificate and that certificate must be issued by a Certificate Authority trusted in the dashboard application's truststore.

 :::tip
 Definitely use Password Auth Mode if you are not sure which mode is applicable to you.
 :::